JiangWeixian/C-README/README.md

 Glog will log info/erro etc... into this dir.

+## video

+some funcs about video/camera

+## pic

+some funcs about image

 ## cmake

 fork form `caffe` try to find glog in this machine